applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 #### ZappNavigationBarPlugin
 1. Create target for your new plugin `MyAwesomeNavBarPlugin`
-2. Inside your tartget folder add files that you will want to use.
+2. Inside your target folder add files that you will want to use.
 3. Add your target as `dependency` to `BuildAll` target.
 It will be needed to create crosed sdk.
 ![navBarPluginDependency.png](./Files/navBarPluginDependency.png)
-4. Add in `pofile` new target for building with all relevant dependencies.
-Please look example of `Base` target in podfile
+4. Add in `podfile` new target for building with all relevant dependencies.
+You cann follow the `Base` example in podfile if you need too.
 5. Add in `NavigationBarPlugins.podspec` and `NavigationBarPlugins-Dev.podspec` subspec of your new plugin.
 6. Implement navigation bar plugin.
 7. Make sure that helper class will conform protocol `ZPNavigationBarCustomizationHelperDelegate` that you can use.
-If you prefer you can use your own helper methig ignoring default one.
+If you prefer you can use your own helper method ignoring default one.
 8. You navigation bar adapter must inherit from class `NavigationBarBaseAdapter` or conform protocol `ZPAdapterNavBarProtocol` if you do not want to use existing logic.
-9. Make sure that your navigation bar view is conforming `ZPNavigationBarUIBuilderProtocol` and call `ZPNavigationBarViewDelegate` passing to `GANavigationBarManager` delegate that button from navigation bar view was pushed.
+9. Make sure that your navigation bar view conforms to `ZPNavigationBarUIBuilderProtocol` and call `ZPNavigationBarViewDelegate` passing to `GANavigationBarManager` delegate that button from navigation bar view was pushed.
 10. When code will be ready.
 Write unit-tests.

 ##### UIBuilder